thousandbrainsproject/monty_lab/monty_meets_world/README.md

 To receive the camera images from the iOS device, you need to run a local server.
 To do that run

-`python src/tbp/monty/frameworks/dataset_utils/server.py`
+`python src/tbp/monty/frameworks/environment_utils/server.py`

 (there won't be any output until you take a picture in the iOS App).

 For streaming to work you need to go to the system settings of your app and change the URL to your local wifi IP address.
+To set this, you can go to the system settings on your device (like on the iPad) and search for `MontyMeetsWorld`.
+This should take you to the app settings which should have a `Monty URL` field.
+You can find your WIFI IP address in your wifi settings on your laptop.
+Enter `http://your.wifi.ip.address:8080` into the app settings field on the iPad.
+Make sure to set the same IP address in the `tbp.monty/frameworks/environment_utils/server.py` script on line 62 (`ip_address`).
+Also, make sure that both your laptop and your device are on the same WIFI.

 ## 3. Processing Data in Monty